Name of the Czech Republic: Latin-language name

+Names in other languages

+In German, the country is called Tschechien or Tschechische Republik, while a Czech person is called Tscheche in the masculine and Tschechin in the feminine, with plural forms Tschechen and Tschechinnen, respectively.
+The name of Bohemia is Böhmen.
+An archaic name, (die) Tschechei, also exists (with the -ei sufflix like in Slowakei (Slovakia) or Türkei (Turkey)), having started getting used after Czechoslovakia emerged in 1918.
+Nowadays, it has a negative connotation due to the use of the term Rest-Tschechei (as in Rest-Tschechoslowakei, "rest/remainder of Czechoslovakia") to denote what was left of the Czechoslovak-controlled territory after the German annexation of the Sudetenland.

+In Romanian, the name of the country is Cehia or Republica Cehă, while a Czech is called ceh (masc.) or cehoaică (fem.), with plural forms cehi and cehoaice.
+Bohemia is called Boemia.
+In a 17th-century chronicle, Bohemia was called Țara Ceșască (literally "the Czech country"), while for Czechs, an archaic plural form ceși was used.
+Czechs belonging to the minority in Banat, Romania, besides cehi, are also called pemi, a name derived from "Bohemia", possibly via the German name of Bohemians (Böhmen).
+Pemi was formerly also used to designate Germans (Banat Swabians) from Bohemia who settled in the area.

 Adoption of Czechia

-In accordance with Resolution No. 4 I. of the UN conference on the standardization of geographic names (Geneva 1967) and Resolution No. 2 III. of the UN conference on the standardization of geographic names (Athens 1977), the Terminological Committee of the Czech Office for Surveying, Mapping, and Cadaster in cooperation with the Czech Ministry of Foreign Affairs standardized Czechia as the English translation of Česko in early 1993.
+In accordance with Resolution No. 4 I. of the UN conference on the standardization of geographic names (Geneva 1967) and Resolution No. 2 III. of the UN conference on the standardization of geographic names (Athens 1977), the Terminological Committee of the Czech Office for Surveying, Mapping, and Cadaster in cooperation with the Czech Ministry of Foreign Affairs nationally standardized Czechia as the English translation of Česko in early 1993.
 Other names suggested in the 1990s included Czechomoravia or Czechlands.
-However, by 2000 a short name had still not been fully adopted by the Czech authorities.
-At that time, Giles Portman, the Second Secretary, Press and Politics, at the British Embassy in Prague, showed a willingness to accept the name Czechia.
-Portman said in 2000, "Czechs still use the name Česká republika rather than Česko, and the English equivalent, the Czech Republic, rather than Czechia.
-Were that pattern to change, we would have no problem at all with adapting accordingly.
-But we feel that the initiative for that change must come from the Czech side and not from us."

-The designation of the Czech Republic as Czechomoravia can also be encountered later, after 2016, in connection with efforts to promote the designation Czechia.
-In an open letter dated 31 December 2022, Jaroslav Krábek – president of the civic association Moravian National Community, called for the use of Czechomoravia as the name for the Czech-Moravian-Silesian area.
-This would be justified by the fact that the terms Čechy (Bohemia) and its variant Česko (Czechia) both have the same root.
-Therefore, the use of the proper name Czechia for the whole country would be to emphasise only Bohemia at the expense of Moravia.
-Jaroslav Krábek concludes that only the name Czechomoravia (and Czechomoravian) accurately reflects the geographical composition of the country.

-In 2013, Czech president Miloš Zeman recommended the wider official use of Czechia, and on 14 April 2016 the government agreed to make Czechia the official short name.
-The new name was approved by the Czech cabinet on 2 May 2016 and registered on 5 July 2016.
+In 2013, Czech president Miloš Zeman recommended the wider official use of Czechia in English sources, and on 14 April 2016 Czech political leaders endorsed the short name Czechia in English.
+The short name Czechia was approved by the Czech cabinet on 2 May 2016 and was internationally standardized by being published in the United Nations UNTERM and UNGEGN country name databases on 5 July 2016.

+In September 2016, the British Permanent Committee on Geographical Names (PCGN) recommended the use of Czechia and added it as the sole form of the country name to their list of country names.
+On 26 September 2016, the International Organization for Standardization included the short name Czechia in the official ISO 3166 country codes list.
 In November 2016 the Czech Ministry of Foreign Affairs presented recommendations on how to use the short name Czechia in international contexts.
-On 1 June 2017, the geography department of the Faculty of Sciences of Charles University in Prague organised a special conference to assess the progress of the name's proliferation.
+On 1 June 2017, the geography department of the Faculty of Sciences of Charles University in Prague organized a special conference to assess the progress of the name's proliferation.